The totalSaving the Church Tower

-The church tower needs substantial remedial work, related primarily to damp and to structural weaknesses.
-The problems are such that our beautiful Grade I listed building has been added to the Heritage at Risk Register, as being in “poor” condition.
+The church tower has needed substantial remedial work, related primarily to damp and to structural weaknesses.
+The problems were such that our beautiful Grade I listed building was added to the Heritage at Risk Register, as being in “poor” condition.
 The costs of the works necessary will cost well over two hundred thousand pounds.
-A major award from the Heritage Lottery Fund means that we can now start work.
+A major award from the Heritage Lottery Fund in mid-2018 meant that work could be started.

 The Problems with the Church Tower